Sister Sleuths by Nell Darby

 What is particularly interesting is how Darby draws social conclusions from fiction, and how the “young and fascinating” fictional detectives helped prepare the public for real lady detectives.
 It is also interesting to note how detective agencies recognised the marketing power of the lady detective, leveraging feminine gender.

-Though there is significant repetition in this book, Sister Sleuths is a light and informative introduction to a fascinating profession.
+Though there is some repetition, Sister Sleuths is an informative introduction to a fascinating profession.

 Ready for a cool factoid?
 The first professional British police unit - the Bow Street Runners - was founded by the novelist Henry Fielding.